-Ginger has anti-inflammatory properties, meaning it can help relieve a dry cough.
+According to Healthline, the health benefits of ginger “have been touted for centuries.”
+It has anti-inflammatory properties, meaning it can help relieve a dry cough.
 A study on ginger’s effects on humans and animals found that its anti-inflammatory compounds can relax the membranes in the airways, helping to reduce coughing.

 Have it in a juice, as a supplement, or even in Chimes Ginger Chews, a spicy and chewy treat created to curb nausea.